sergei-grechanik/tupimage/README.md

   hijack focus by creating a temporary pane of height 1.
 This focus hijacking may be annoying, so it's disabled by default, you can enable it by setting `TUPIMAGE_TMUX_HIJACK=1` or using the `--tmux-hijack` option.
+* By default, tupimage will send commands to the pty associated with the current tmux pane.
+This allows tupimage to work from terminals running within tmux, like screen or vim/neovim terminals.

 ## SSH support